 - To be a leader in Utah for education of health professionals and health professional students in clinical toxicology.

 - To conduct clinical toxicology, poisoning epidemiology and poison prevention research.

-- To be an integral part of disaster planning and response through actively participating in state, local, University of Utah HSC and national Disaster Preparedness and Response.
+- To be an integral part of disaster planning and response through actively participating in state, local, University of Utah Health and national Disaster Preparedness and Response.